I've been hesitant to write a review for The Complete Lenormand Oracle Handbook by Caitlin Matthews.

 While the mythic structure is an interesting concept, one of the things I like about Lenormand is its simplicity and how well it works without trying to add this type of nuance.
 I guess I have an “if it isn't broke, why fix it” mentality.

-It is great that Caitlin attempts to cover so much information in her book, truly taking a kitchen sink approach by including everything she could possibly find on Lenormand, even things that she has made up over time.
+It is great that Caitlin attempts to cover so much information in her book, truly taking a kitchen sink approach by including everything she could possibly find on Lenormand, even things that she has made up on her own.
 However, I really think the book would have benefited from more extensive editing.

 Note: I did not receive a free copy of this book or other compensation for my review.
 All opinions are my own.